 Background and activities

-My research deals with the impact of urbanization on biodiversity, thus involving a variety of stakeholders.
+My previous research mainly dealt with the impact of urbanisation on biodiversity, thus involving a variety of stakeholders.
 I am experienced in biological modelling, statistical data analyses, and in designing and conducting field studies in various conditions.
 I have both a great interest in and experience with macroecology, conservation, biodiversity and interdisciplinary work.

 - Teacher, Slotshaven Gymnasium (Biology C, Mathematics A)

 - M.Sc. in Biology, University of Copenhagen, Section for Ecology and Evolution.
 Thesis title: “Zoochorous seed dispersal by red deer (Cervus elaphus): comparison of dung, fur and hooves”.

 - Exchange student, B.Sc.
 University Centre in Svalbard (UNIS), Arctic Biology

 - B.Sc. in Biology, University of Copenhagen, Natural History Museum of Denmark (Geological Museum).
 Thesis title: “Fossil elasmobranch teeth (Chondrichthyes) from Angola, Western Africa”.

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2021) Species data for understanding biodiversity dynamics: The what, where and when of species occurrence data collection.
 Ecological Solutions and Evidence. vol. 2 (1).